vitalibo/norma/docs/reference.md

 Column('time')
 ```

-Use below transformation matrix to coerce other types to `time`:
+Use the table below to coerce other types to `time`:

 | Input                                                 | Type                                          | Output            | Error          | Reason                                                         |
 |-------------------------------------------------------|-----------------------------------------------|-------------------|----------------|----------------------------------------------------------------|